Mamootove/University-Hotel-Booking/README.md

     all : [['7', '1', 30], ['8', '2', 40], ...]  | #[room number, amount, price]

-Three accounts are perbuilt --> Mamootov: '1234', MMD: '.', '':''
+Three accounts are perbuilt --> Mamootov: '1234' , MMD: '.' , '':''

 You can check their reserves

-⚠️ Since we I used pickle to store files, be careful not to modify the data files.
+⚠️ Since pickle is used to store files, be careful not to modify the data files.
 ---

 ## ⚙️ Requirements